DataDog/datadog-agent/docs/agent/gui.md

 Once the Agent is running, use the `datadog-agent launch-gui` command to launch the GUI within your default web browser.

+In addition, on Windows operating systems, the GUI can be launched by executing the `ddtray` executable with the `-launch-gui` flag.
+The `ddtray` executable is what is run when starting via the shortcut in the Applications folder.

+The `ddtray` executable provides the system tray functionality, including the ability to launch the web-based configuration gui, and start, stop and restart Datadog services.
+The system tray can also initiate a `flare` directly.

 ## Requirements

 1. Cookies must be enabled in your browser.
 The GUI generates and saves a token